codio-templates/Onboarding-Quick-Start/.guides/content/Add-files-329f.md

 ```

 ### Previewing
 You can preview any html file by right-clicking the file in the tree or the code panel tab and selecting 'Preview static'.
 A new tab will open up and render the file.
-You can see the box's auto-generated domain name in the url.
+==You can see the box's auto-generated domain name in the url.
+Is this sentence necessary?==